ebragaparah/ninety-nine-problems-solved-in-elm/README.md

 3. Implement the function elementAt to return the n-th element of a list.
   The index is 1-relative, that is, the first element is at index 1.

+4. Elm provides the function List.length.
+See if you can implement it yourself.